-Collaboration is not a new idea.
-The social sector has long been sharing experiences of what works and what doesn’t.
-And as the sector looks to achieve the ambitious Sustainable Development Goals, it has become even clearer that only by working together will they be realized.
+As the sector looks to achieve the SDGs, it has become even clearer that only by working together will they be realized.

 Last month, I had the pleasure of attending the AVPN conference in Bangkok that explored this very topic.
 Entitled “Collaborating for Impact,” the three-day gathering brought together the movers and shakers from the social impact space to discuss the social investment landscape in Asia.
 The convening highlighted key challenges and opportunities across the spectrum of investment stages, from grants to impact investment and everything in between.

 Disruptive Innovations in Education

 As CEO of Philanthropy University, I was asked to speak on the panel “Disruptive Innovations in Education” chaired by Aarti Mohan, a Co-Founder at Sattva Media and Consulting Pvt.
 Ltd, where she heads Knowledge Practice.
 For two hours we discussed the role of technology and its huge potential in helping solve some of the toughest social challenges.

 The global rise of edtech demonstrates its ability to modernize the ways in which knowledge is delivered and disseminated.
 But what are some of the notable innovations in the education space?
 How should technology be harnessed to enhance learning experience?
 How might edtech be used to address some of the biggest social challenges we face?
 These were some of the questions covered by the panel.

 As perhaps predicted, collaboration lay at the heart of many of these answers.
 As a panel we discussed how technology should be used to complement existing educational systems and teachers, not replace them.
 Similarly, technology could play a vital role in enhancing the decision-making process for educational leaders through its data analysis power.
 As such, we might view technology as a helpful catalyst, further advancing and working alongside a system already in place.